Friday, December 11, 2015

 Beach near Velasquez Restaurante

-Isla Mujeres, the Island of Women surrounded by water and fish, lobsters and conch.
-Until tourism started to boom in the 1980’s the traditional way of making a living for islanders was fishing.
+Isla Mujeres, the Island of Women, is surrounded by water and fish, lobsters and conch.
+Until the tourism boom in the 1980s, the traditional occupation was fishing.

-If they are lucky, four or five fishermen per boat will be needed to haul the nets into the boat.
+If they are lucky, four or five fishermen per boat will be needed to haul the nets in.

-These are the days that most island restaurants will tell you that there is no fish for their menu that day.
+These are the days when most island restaurants will tell you that there is no fish on their menu that day.

-Others might have a supply of frozen fish from previous catches, and still others might substitute with a Vietnamese Basa, a river-caught fish, uniform in shape, and softer in texture.
-Basa is not my favourite and I will usually change to something that does not include fish for my menu choice.
+Others might have a supply of frozen fish from previous catches, and still others might substitute with Vietnamese Basa, a river-caught fish, uniform in shape and softer in texture.

 Cleaning and repairing nets